 Target: >= 99%

-Required for incident investigations and clear user-facing answers on permit/deny decisions.
+Required for incident investigations and clear answers on why access was granted or denied.

 MTTR for policy rollback